 We can all use a little Vitamin D right about now.
-Hikers are encouraged to practice social distancing and access to some trails has been restricted to control crowds.
-See the press release from the City of Phoenix for more information about trail access.
+Hikers are encouraged to practice social distancing and bring a mask in case they are near others on the trails.
 Visit our Tempe hiking blog to learn about some of our favorite local trails from “A” Mountain to South Mountain Park and Preserve.
 You can also try a trail that’s new to you, maybe at Usery Mountain Regional Park, Tonto National Forest or Cave Creek Regional Park.
 Please note that facilities, such as bathrooms and drinking fountains, may not be accessible at this time.
 Be prepared and check in advance of your hiking outing.

 There are lots of green spaces in Tempe like Kiwanis Park, Daley Park and Tempe Beach Park.
-In fact, there are more than 50 parks in Tempe.
-You can have a picnic with your quarantine buddies, just be sure to bring your own blanket.
-There are social distancing rules in place in Tempe parks that have closed some amenities like picnic tables, ramadas and playgrounds.
-See the City of Tempe COVID-19 page for information about safely using parks.
+In fact, there are more than 50 parks in Tempe where You can have a picnic with your quarantine buddies.

 The Tempe Tourism Office website is a good place to find local Tempe restaurants.
-Just check with them to confirm their hours of operation and find out what they might be offering for to-go orders or curbside service.
+Just check with them to confirm their hours of operation and find out if they are open for dine-in, to-go orders or curbside service.

 Papago Golf Course is a gorgeous course located very close to Downtown Tempe near the Papago Buttes in Phoenix.
 It was designed by golf course architect William Francis (Billy) Bell, who also designed Torrey Pines in San Diego and the golf courses at Tucson Country Club and Wickenburg Country Club.
 Visit their website to book a tee time and read their new rules and policies in regards to COVID-19.